-24 Hours a Day of Solar EnergyPosted by Rob Baxter in Front, on July 24, 2018
+24 Hours a Day of Solar EnergyPosted by Rob Baxter in Front, Our News, on July 24, 2018

 It is not often we get to see a solar energy system producing energy for 24 hours a day.
 But for the last couple of months one of our systems has been doing just that.

 The system in Pond Inlet, NU is located well above the arctic circle and the sun is currently above the horizon all day.
 As you can see from the screenshot above, on one day in May the system was producing 293 watts at one minute after midnight.
 That is not very much power but the system is mounted on a fixed rack facing due south so the sun was actually behind the photovoltaic panel at that time.
 The panel was only getting indirect light.

 High Performance in the Arctic

 During the month of May we saw the 9.28 kW system produce as much as 75.7 kWh per day.
 Solar energy designers call this ratio (daily kWh to kW) “Equivalent Full Sun Hours.”
 So this system reached 8.16 equivalent full sun hours.
 In comparison the best we have ever seen on BC’s south coast is 6.86.

 The high performance of this system is based on three factors:

 The system is supplying power to a community that runs a diesel micro-grid.
 The production of solar energy reduces the amount of diesel burned for part of each year.
 So, It is decreasing greenhouse gas emissions, reducing other forms of pollution and helping the community become more self-reliant.

 As this system illustrates there is significant potential for solar power in Canada’s far north.